Awrsha/Dominant-Colors/README.md

-# Dominant Colors with Clustering and Histogram (Jupyter Notebook)
+# Dominant Colors with Clustering (K-Mean) and Histogram

 This repository provides an advanced implementation of the Dominant Colors algorithm using clustering and histogram techniques in a Jupyter Notebook without the use of external libraries.
 The Dominant Colors algorithm is commonly used in image processing and computer vision to extract the most prominent colors from an image.